GoogleCloudPlatform/click-to-deploy/k8s/consul/README.md

 ## Backup Consul data to your local environment

-The first step you need to enable local access to Consul UI:
+First, you need to enable local access to the Consul UI:

 ```shell
 export APP_INSTANCE_NAME=consul-1
 kubectl port-forward svc/${APP_INSTANCE_NAME}-consul-ui --namespace ${NAMESPACE} 8500:80
 ```

-When port-forwarding is be ready you can run HTTP request to Consul API to create a snapshot:
+When port-forwarding is ready, you can run HTTP requests to the Consul API to create a snapshot:

 ```shell
 curl http://127.0.0.1:8500/v1/snapshot -o snapshot.tgz